loopstick/CCA_DigitalElectronics_Spring2020/README.md

 - _Laptop_ (Windows, Linux, or Macintosh)

 Many vendors grant discounts for educational purposes so ask before you purchase.
 I encourage you to organize a group purchase to save on shipping fees, but do so immediately so you have the equipment on hand.

-The code ADAEDU may be good for 10% educational discount at Adafruit.
+ - The code ADAEDU may be good for 10% educational discount at Adafruit.
+ - Mentioning that you are a student of mine may get you a discount at Al Lasher’s.

 Local stores that should carry all these are:
 * [Jameco](http://www.jameco.com) in Belmont, just south of the SFO airport.
 Order online and pick up same day.